6 Methods to Solve ‘Flash Drive or USB not showing data’

 Your pen drive might be damaged

-Unfortunately, this happens relatively often.
-In other cases, the drive is usually inaccessible.
-If the pen drive is damaged, but the firmware is still okay, it will display on your computer and even show you the storage space used and the space that is free.
-Copying into this pen drive will function okay and display your files when you open your pen drive.
-However, when you unplug your drive and plug it back again, the files and folders are no longer available.
-This is because the drive will save your files and folders as long as there is an electric current/voltage through the USB.
-It will however not hold the copied data when the USB electric current/voltage is lost.
-It now begins to act like a RAM instead of a ROM.
-This might mean you will need a new pen drive.
+Unfortunately, this happens quite often.
+In other cases, the drive is typically inaccessible.
+If the pen drive is damaged, but the firmware is still functioning correctly, it will be displayed on your computer and will even show you the used storage space and available space.
+Copying files into this pen drive will work just fine and display your files when you open the pen drive.
+However, when you unplug the drive and plug it back in, the files and folders are no longer accessible.
+This is because the drive will save your files and folders as long as there is an electrical current or voltage through the USB.
+However, it will not retain the copied data once the USB’s electrical current or voltage is lost.
+The behaviour begins to resemble that of RAM instead of ROM.
+This might mean that you’ll need a new pen drive.

 You did not copy the files and folders to that pen drive